 What The New SAT-Adversity Score Means For Admissions In The USA Universities?

-• Adversity ranking to range from 1 to 100 with 100 being the most disadvantaged
+• Adversity ranking ranges from 1 to 100 with 100 being the most disadvantaged

 • Score to be calculated on the basis of 15 factors

-• Adversity rating is part of the Environmental Context Dashboard being introduced to schools
+• Adversity rating is part of the Environmental Context Dashboard is being introduced to schools

-Let’s find out what the new SAT Adversity Score means for students who are looking for studying in the USA
+Let’s find out what the new SAT Adversity Score means for students who are looking to study in the USA

 Adversity Score , Checklist For International Students Going To The US , Accommodation For International Students In USA , Student Visa to US, Students in Uppsala University, Sweden